Tom Sannicandro

-Sannicandro has been called "a strong advocate for education funding and a strong voice for people with disabilities."

-Education and early career
+Education and early and academic career

 Sannicandro earned a bachelor's degree from the College of the Holy Cross in 1978 and attended Suffolk University Law School, earning a J.D. in 1982.
 Upon completing law school, he worked as a corporate attorney, representing midsized manufacturing clients throughout New England.
-He later transitioned to representing individuals with disabilities, helping students and families to enforce their educational rights.
-As an academic researcher, he published various articles exploring the effect of higher education for individuals with intellectual and developmental disabilities and health care trends for children with special health care needs.
+He later transitioned to representing individuals with disabilities.
+As an academic researcher, he published various articles exploring the effect of higher education on individuals with intellectual and developmental disabilities and health care trends for children with special health care needs.

-While serving as state representative, he earned an MPA from Harvard University's John F. Kennedy School of Government in 2011.
-He also earned a master's and a Ph.D. in social policy from Brandeis University's Heller School for Social Policy and Management in 2015 and 2016 respectively.
+He earned an MPA from Harvard University's John F. Kennedy School of Government in 2011.
+He also earned a master's and a Ph.D. in social policy from Brandeis University's Heller School for Social Policy and Management in 2015 and 2016, respectively.
 His doctoral dissertation was called The Effect of Postsecondary Education on Employment and Income for Individuals with Intellectual Disabilities.